 2019 was a turning point for me.
 This year I joined an agency in Beirut and met market leaders in the MENA region, which opened doors for me.
 I also wanted to share a lot of what I learned and so I started volunteering and giving courses and workshops in partnership with Google.

 The COVID year was tough for most people, but it was the year that I saw the most growth in.
 Being in lockdown, got me and my soon-to-be partners realizing that it’s time to build our own agency.
 Throughout ’20-’21, I co-founded a boutique agency and joined Publicis Groupe as a team manager, heading one of their largest accounts in the MENA region.

 During these two years, I also grew to serve clients from different industries such as Safety and Security, SaaS, Gaming, Health and Wellness, and different PR and Marketing agencies.

-Aren’t you just sick of suffering as you attempt to work with self-proclaimed experts who continuously try to implement a one fit for all strategy?
+Aren’t you just sick of attempting to work with self-proclaimed experts, who continuously try to implement a one fit for all strategy?
 I’m Mohamad Abdallah, a fellow digital marketing geek, one who is obsessively determined to drive results.
 In 2020, I co-founded one of Lebanon’s fastest growing marketing agencies, and soon after founded Moe Media.

 Frequently Asked Question